5 Reasons Quitting Drinking Helped Me Write My Book

 1. Clearing Cultural Programming — An American in the UK’s perspective

 Alcohol is a huge part of culture in the UK where I live.
 I moved here twenty years ago, and I remember how shocked I was to discover the deep integration of alcohol into daily life.
-Even having lived with a fraternity (I was a Resident Advisor in college and supervised a dorm of frat boys), I was unprepared for the prevalence of drinking in every social occasion, no matter the tone of the event or time of day.
-Over time (and especially after having children here), this culture has in many ways become my own.
+Even having lived with a fraternity (I was a Resident Advisor in my North Carolina college and supervised a dorm of frat boys), I was unprepared for the prevalence of drinking in every kind of occasion here, no matter the tone of the event or time of day.
+Over time (and especially after having children here), English culture has in many ways become my own.
 As the years passed, I became more accustomed to alcohol as an accompaniment to every aspect of life.
-You could celebrate your sophistication with fancy wine, or start your girls’ trip to Spain with beers in the airport at 9AM — a wide range of behaviours are totally socially acceptable here, even within the same person.
-You can be high and low brow with alcohol and it is all treated as part of life’s pleasures.
-I noticed my own perspective and perception of what is normal change.
+You could celebrate your sophistication with fancy wine, or start your girls’ trip to Spain with beers in the airport at 8AM — a wide range of behaviours are totally socially acceptable here, even within the same person.
+You can be high and low brow with alcohol and it is all treated as part of life’s pleasures — even (or perhaps especially) when that pleasure tips into excess.
+My experience of American culture is hardly sober, but I do find that there are firmer boundaries around acceptable alcohol use in the land of my birth.
+The longer I spent in the UK, the more I noticed my own perspective on and perception of “normal” drinking habits change.

-Calling it quits has been incredibly confronting for me personally as I reckon with my dual identities (a theme which I explore in greater detail and in other ways in my memoir).
-People I’ve known for a long time have become visibly uncomfortable in my presence in settings where drinking is centred (so many!), and other friendships have fallen away entirely.
+Calling it quits has been incredibly confronting for me personally as I reckon with my dual identities (a theme which I explore in greater detail and in other ways in my memoir), and abstain where others go all-out.
+People I’ve known for a long time become visibly uncomfortable as I stick to mocktails in settings where drinking is centred (so many!), and other friendships have fallen away entirely.
+There’s still a perception that not drinking is “boring” here, and I admit that when the weather is poor and the light fades quickly, the appeal of drinking is hard to deny.
+I find myself bored at times, but I’ve been able to reflect on that not as a self-indictment, but an indication of how life flows here, and what that means as someone who wants to make different choices.
 Life was definitely fuller before I stopped drinking, but the cleansing that has come with releasing this substance from my life has been undeniably positive.
-I’ll also note that I now see far more alcohol-free cocktail and beer options throughout the UK than in the US, so who knows where culture is heading in the longer term.
+I feel I can stand back from the culture and observe what drives these behaviours with a bit more detachment.
+The change has made it easier for me to consider which parts of my adopted home I want to assimilate into my identity, and which I want to remain aloof from.
+I’ll also note that as an abstainer, I notice the growing number of alcohol-free cocktail and beer options throughout the UK, so who knows where culture is heading in the longer term.

 2. Strengthening the Creative Process

 I doubt I would have a published memoir out now if I were still drinking.
 While there is a lineage of creatives who use alcohol and other drugs to help them create (or so they say), I find much more resonance in the idea that consistent creativity requires strength and discipline.
 This doesn’t mean that you can’t have fun!
-But my own experience has been that even the little I was drinking (between 1 and 2 drinks on a Friday and Saturday evening) had a huge impact on my creative flow.
+But my own experience has been that even the little I was drinking (between one and two drinks on a Friday and Saturday evening) had a huge impact on my creative flow.
 The “hangover” isn’t just physical, lasting a day or two.
 For me, alcohol creates an energetic fug that lingers for days, weeks, months…perhaps even years.
 I really felt that it took me two full years to clear the entire residue of alcohol from my system.
-I remember sitting in a sauna and recalling Richard Burton’s journal entries about the “drying out” process.
-Burton was a talented actor, a magnanimous lover, a cultural icon, a fascinating memoirist (his letters and journals are so interesting), and an alcoholic.
-I latched onto this idea that “drying out” the alcohol would allow other creative juices to flow, and this has absolutely been my experience.
-Coco Mellors also writes beautifully about sobriety and its role in allowing her fiction to flourish.
-Haruki Murakami writes that novelists need to be physically strong.
+I remember sitting in a sauna and recalling Richard Burton’s diary entries about the “drying out” process.
+Burton was a talented actor, a magnanimous lover, a cultural icon, a fascinating memoirist (his letters and journals fascinate), and of course, an alcoholic.
+I latched onto this idea that “drying out” the alcohol would allow other creative juices to flow, and found that it really has some merit.
+Other creatives feel the same; Coco Mellors shares how sobriety allowed her fiction (and life!) to flourish, and Haruki Murakami writes that novelists need to be physically strong.
 I put myself in this class, and know that my decision to stop drinking is a choice that will flow into my desire to have a long and fruitful artistic career.

 3. Lineage Clearing

 More personally, I found stopping the flow of alcohol into my life and system facilitated the lineage-clearing work my memoir wanted to perform.
 No Prayer More Powerful is a story of initiation and transformation — some of this is personal, but much of this is intergenerational.
-In choosing to leave behind a substance that left a deep imprint on my family line, I was given perspective to explore the patterns related to it more clearly.
-The writing that flowed from this has been deeply impactful for me, for my family, and for many of its early readers.
+My life story, as for so many, includes a theme of alcoholism; it has been my work, and the work of my father before me, to leave substance abuse behind, to carry forward the hope that it does not leak its poison into future generations.
+This work is more than simply saying “no;” in choosing to leave behind a substance that left a deep imprint on my family line, I was given perspective to explore the patterns related to it more clearly.
+The writing that flowed from this decision has been deeply impactful for me, for my family, and for many of its early readers.

 4. Greater Discernment

-The obvious consequence of clearing out cultural programming, epigenetic expression / family patterns and generally the influence of an energetically-dense (and distracting) substance has been that I find decision making easier.
-My vision has been cleared.
+The obvious consequence of clearing out cultural programming, epigenetic expression / family patterns and generally the influence of an energetically-dense (and distracting) substance has been that I find decision-making easier.
+Literally and figuratively, my vision has been cleared.
+As I “dried out,” to use Richard Burton’s words, I’d imagine myself as a dirty rock slowly becoming a clear, translucent crystal.
+As the muck of a substance thick with scary stories (only a few of them mine) ebbed away, I felt a lightness that went hand-in-hand with decisiveness.
 This doesn’t mean that I don’t still find myself lost at times (or even frequently), but I can see the light that guides me.
 It’s easier to simply take the next step.
 I am less distracted and confused with alcohol completely gone from my life.

 5. Building the Next Generation